2called-chaos/mcl/Readme.md

 ## Deactivate handlers
-If you want to deactivate buildin/extra handlers (or 3rd party ones) just rename the file to start with two underscores (e.g.: `__warps.rb`).
+If you want to deactivate buildin handlers (or 3rd party ones) just rename the file to start with two underscores (e.g.: `__warps.rb`).
+If you want to activate/deactivate extra/legacy handlers we recommend you to symlink them instead of renaming (on linux).
+This way you won't get issues when updating via git.
+E.g. `cd vendor/handlers/_extras; ln -s __horsecars.rb horsecars.rb` and to deactivate just `rm horsecars.rb`

 ## Use MCL for multiple servers
 MCL supports multiple instances.
 Create a new configuration and start/stop the instance like this: